javidShabin/Care_of_Nest_server/README.md

 ### **Controllers**

-1. **patient_controller
+1. # **patient_controller**

-    -**Register
+   -**Register**
    -Check the petient exist
    -Generate OTP
    -Send the OTP to email using nodemailer
    -Hash patient password using bcrypt
    -Save the datails in temp patient model

-- _Insert description or controller details here._
+   -**Verify_and_Create_patient**
+   -Find the patient using email
+   -Cerify the OTP
+   -Generate token using becrypt
+   -Save the details in database as amain patient -Clear the temp patient from database

 ---